-I am a PhD candidate in the Department of Sociology at The Ohio State University and a graduate student affiliate of the Institute for Population Research.
-Beginning Fall 2025, I will be the Frank H.T.
+Welcome!
+I am the Frank H.T.
 Rhodes Postdoctoral Fellow at the Cornell Population Center at Cornell University.
-I have two complementary research agendas that address my broad interests in health, inequality, and reproduction.
+I completed my PhD in Sociology at The Ohio State University.
+I have two complementary research agendas that address my broad interests in gender, reproduction, health, and inequality.

-One strand of my research focuses on how gender, inequality, and medicine shape people’s healthcare experiences and decision-making, particularly during pregnancy and birth, although, I am also interested in women’s and reproductive health more broadly.
+One strand of my research focuses on how gender, inequality, and medicine shape people’s healthcare experiences and decision-making, particularly during pregnancy and birth, while also studying women’s and reproductive health more broadly.
 I have published some of this research in Social Science & Medicine and Perspectives on Sexual and Reproductive Health.

 In a second strand of my research, I explore how people make decisions about pregnancy and parenting with a demographic focus on fertility change in both the United States and sub-Saharan Africa.
 This body of work has been interdisciplinary and takes a life course perspective to understanding people’s reproductive lives.
 I have published some of this research in Journal of Primary Care and Community Health and Reproductive Health.